backpacker69/rnc/0001-transaction-specification.md

 - Type: new feature
 - Related components: /
 - Start Date: 06-10-2016
-- Discussion: (fill me in with link to RNC discussion - shepherd will complete this)
+- Discussion: (fill me in with link to RNC discussion)

 ## Summary